ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Networking
 {: #shared_vcd-ops-guide-networking}

 Every VMware Solutions Shared virtual data center comes configured with one edge gateway with five public IP addresses and one private IBM Services network IP address.
-You can open an {{site.data.keyword.cloud_notm}} Support ticket to request five additional public IP addresses or an entire subnet for your virtual data center.
+You can open an {{site.data.keyword.cloud_notm}} Support ticket to request five more public IP addresses or an entire subnet for your virtual data center.

 Include the following details in your support ticket:
-* Instance region and location
+* Virtual data center region and location
 * Organization ID
 * Virtual data center name
-* Number of additional IPs required
+* Number of IPs required

 For more information about opening a support ticket, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).